-This school is a part of Corinthian Schools, Inc. (CSi).
+The schools are part of Corinthian Schools, Inc. (CSi).
 CSi was formed in 1995 to own and operate schools across the nation that focus on high demand and specialized skills.
 CSi is continually seeking to provide the kind of training programs that will best serve the changing needs of students, business and industry.